-9.50 line
+9.51 line

-'''

 'line' <name(char<9)>|'!' <p1> <p2> <cp|seq> [<bias>]

-'''

 This keyword is used to define or redefine a line.
 A line depends on points.
 A line can only be defined if the necessary points are already defined.
 Attention: The points p1 and p2 must not lie on the same location.
 There are three different types of lines available.
-The straight line line 11 p1 p2 4 is defined by: its name 11 (the name could have up to 8 characters), by the points p1 and p2 and optionally by the division.
-The arc needs a center point cp.
+The straight line line l1 p1 p2 4 is defined by: its name 11 (the name could have up to 8 characters), by the points p1 and p2 and optionally by the division.
+The arc line ! p1 p2 cp 4 needs a center point cp.
 The radius changes linear from p1 to p2 if the centerpoint cp is excentric.
 The name is chosen automatically (triggered by the character !).
-The spline needs a so called sequential-set, seq (use the command "seqa" or "qseq" to define such a set).
+The spline line l1 p1 p2 seq 4 needs a so called sequential-set, seq (use the command "seqa" or "qseq" to define such a set).
 This set seq stores the spline points between the end-points in the right order.
 The spline function is described in [16].
 Usually, a line is defined interactively with "qlin".